Implications of the Cosmic Birefringence Measurement for the Axion Dark Matter Search: Parameter Search

 We explore the parameter space of two axion fields consistent with the observational conditions and connect the constraints on the photon couplings between dark energy and dark matter.
 Firstly, we focus on the parameter region of $\xi$ as the quintessence producing the cosmic birefringence angle.
-The condition for the effective field range $\tilde{F}_\xi$ is obtained by replacing the parameters of $\phi$ in \eqref{eq: conf} with that of $\xi$:
+The condition for the effective field range $\tilde{F}_\xi$ is obtained by replacing the parameters of $\phi$ in \eqref{eq: conf} with that of $\xi$.
+In terms of the definition of $\tilde{F}_\xi$ \eqref{eq: efr}, we obtain the condition for $\epsilon$: